smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **UV**

+• New Commands:

-• Added a new command: Unwrap_By_SharpEdge to quickly unwrap buildings an other man made props.
+  • Unwrap_By_SharpEdge to quickly unwrap buildings an other man made props.

 **GAME CONTENT**